jimmy-zx/csc2332-mbqc/report/report.typ

-Specifically, for qubit $i$, let $m_X (i)$ and $m_Z (i)$ denote the sets of previous measurement outcomes that contribute to $X$- and $Z$-type corrections, respectively.
+Specifically, for qubit $i$, let $m_X (i)$ and $m_Z (i)$ denote the sets of previous measurement outcomes that contribute to $X$- and $Z$-type corrections, respectively @Danos2006.
 Additionally, the measurement outcomes are from qubits connected to qubit $i$ via a path.
 Then the adapted measurement angle is then given by
 $
   theta'_i = (-1)^(norm(m_X (i))) theta_i + norm(m_Z (i)) pi
 $